iAmritMalviya/fullstack-assignment/README.md

 # Conclusion

 With everything set up, you can now enjoy searching for cards in the application.
-Feel free to add more cards via Postman to test the application's features further.
+Feel free to add more cards via Postman to test the application's features further.# Assignment